Carleton’s Areas of Excellence in Data Sciences

 Among the best comprehensive universities in Canada, Carleton University is actively involved in data sciences, with over 170 researchers from five faculties and 26 university departments, schools and institutes (including cross-appointments) actively engaged in immensely varied research, with applications as far-ranging as criminal profiling, seismic modelling, statistical analysis, business intelligence and linguistic studies.

 From among all the many projects and research interests at the University, there are several emerging areas of concentration.
-These seven main areas of particular interest to Carleton researchers are:
+These eight main areas of particular interest to Carleton researchers are:

 - Digital Humanities